SR5463/Heist-Dice-And-Deception/README.md

 👉 [Launch Heist: Dice & Deception](https://heist-dice-and-deception.vercel.app)

 No installation needed.
-Just share the link with your players and start your heist!
+Just click the link and start your heist!